habitry/habitry_source/Habitry.md

 Did that seem overwhelming?
 Confusing?
 Why is that?
 Well, first of all, humans are really bad at too many arbitrary choices.
 Baumeister, Bratslavsky, Muraven, and Tice (1998) showed pretty definitively that choice has a psychic cost.
 And the more choices we feel compelled to make (“have to” instead of “get to”), the higher the cost (Moller, Deci, & Ryan, 2006).
 So when I ask you “How would you to move, permanently, to Albuquerque?” the very size and impact of the answer you’re compelled to give me is probably so daunting that it’s almost inconceivable to answer.
 And all the options, steps, choices, and decisions can slam the door on any hope of forward progress.
 When we talk about “what you need to do” with our clients, this is part of the disconnect.

 Secondly, instead of asking “how do you get to Albuquerque,” I asked “how  would you move to Albuquerque.”
 Many clients come to us to “lose weight” or “rehab an injury.”
-But you and I know that losing weight, improving movement quality, and changing lifestyle is a set of skills that have to be learned and continuously practiced.
+But we know that losing weight, improving movement quality, and changing lifestyle is a set of skills that have to be learned and continuously practiced.
 Where they see a quick vacation, we see a permanent relocation.
 This is another huge, and potentially very confusing disconnect in how we and our clients are thinking of the solutions to these problems.

 And finally, I asked you, “how would you to move, permanently, to Albuquerque right now?”
 Our clients have spent a lot of time thinking about healthy choices in the abstract.
 When those pollsters for the USFDA asked “Are you confident that you know how to choose healthy foods,” the 89% of respondents who said “yes” probably imagined picking an orange instead of a cupcake a few times at some point in the the future.
 But what about now?
 Today?
 At lunch?
 When you’re out with your friends at a restaurant that you’ve never been to and there’s a menu you’ve never seen?
 Where our clients see some stuff they need to do eventually, we see changes they need to start making right now.
 There’s a huge difference between making healthy choices eventually and making healthy choices starting right now, just as there’s a huge difference between thinking about going to Albuquerque and packing up your whole family this very instant.